 Th 12-4: 19.
 Narrative Theory (pp. 308-318)

 Your Responsilbilities: Your responsibilities to this class, and to your education as a whole, include attendance and participation.
 This syllabus details specific expectations I have about attendance and participation.
 You have a responsibility to help create a classroom environment where all may learn.
 At the most basic level, this means you will respect the other members of the class and the instructor and treat them with the courtesy you hope to receive in return.

-Accomodations: Any student with a documented disability who would like to request accomodations for this class should contact Susan Shirachi in the University Disability Services Office, 932-7623 (V) or 932-7002 (TTY) as early in the semester as possible.
+Accommodations: Any student with a documented disability who would like to request accommodations for this class should contact Susan Shirachi in the University Disability Services Office, 932-7623 (V) or 932-7002 (TTY) as early in the semester as possible.

 Plagarism: "Plagiarism" is the use of someone's words or ideas without proper documentation.
 Even paraphrasing someone else's work without reporting the source constitutes plagiarism.
 Protect yourself from being suspected of plagiarism by documenting your sources.
 If your paper is found to be plagiarized, you will receive an automatic "0" (no points) for the assignment.

 Kilohana Academic Success Center: The KASC provides academic support opportunities for all UH Hilo students that foster their development into independent, self-motivated learners.
 Students who visit Kilohana have access to subject-specific and academic skills tutoring from UHH students selected for their academic achievement and dedication to helping others succeed.
 Kilohana is located on the lower level of the Mookini Library and on the web